sparkflows/sparkflows-docs/docs/databricks/user-guide/reading-csv-files.rst

 Read CSV Files
 =================================

-There are multiple ways to read and process CSV files in Fire Insights.
+There are multiple ways to read and process CSV files in Sparkflows.

 #.
 Use Read CSV node in the workflow for reading the CSV file from DBFS.
 #.
 Create an unmanaged Databricks Table on the CSV file.
 Then, use the Read Databricks Table node in the workflow.
 #.
-Create a dataset in Fire Insights on the CSV file in DBFS.
+Create a dataset in Sparkflows on the CSV file in DBFS.
 Then, use that Dataset in a workflow.

 This document describes the detailed steps involved in the multiple ways to read and process CSV files.